kwazunine/AzureSecurityOperationsCenter/README.md

 ## Conclusion

 In this project, a mini honeynet was built in Microsoft Azure and log sources were ingested into a Log Analytics workspace.
-Microsoft Sentinel was empployed to trigger alerts and create incidents based on the logs.
+Microsoft Sentinel was employed to trigger alerts and create incidents based on the logs.
 Furthermore, security metrics were measured in the insecure environment before applying security controls, and then again after implementing security measures.
 Notably, the number of security events and incidents significantly decreased after implementing the security controls, highlighting their effectiveness.